nickmeldrum/get-sub-directories-node/README.md

  * If not included, then the method will return ALL subdirectories.
  * If included, then the method will return only matched subdirectories.

+##### recursive: boolean (optional)

+ * An optional boolean that, if set to true, specifies to scan recursively through all subdirectories.
+ * If not included or set to false, the method will only scan the immediate subdirectories.

-##### levels: number (optional)
+##### maxDepth: number (optional)

- * An optional number to specify how many levels deep the method should search.
+ * An optional number to specify the max depth the method should scan if scanning recursively.
  * Can be any integer greater than zero.
- * If not included, then the method will assume a level of 1 (unless `recursive` is specified.)
- * Only specify EITHER `levels` or `recursive` NOT both.
- * If you don't want a cap on levels (i.e. "as deep as you can go"), use the `recursive` key instead.

-##### recursive: boolean (optional)

- * An optional boolean that, if set to true, specifies to search recursively through all subdirectories.
- * If not included or set to false, the method will assume a level of 1 or use the `levels` key if specified.
+ * If recursive is true and maxDepth is not specified, the method will continue scanning to a theoretical infinite depth.
- * Only specify EITHER `levels` or `recursive` NOT both.
+ * You can only specify maxDepth is recursive is set to true.
+An error will occur if recursive is not set to true and maxDepth is set.

 ## Errors